-- Measures will include key objectives set out in the strategy to be agreed with the Board. - Measures will include key objectives set out in the strategy to be agreed with the Board.
-Measures will include objectives relating to financial crime risk, operational risk, conduct and other financial risks.
+1 Measures will include key objectives set out in the strategy to be agreed with the Board.

+2 Measures will include objectives relating to financial crime risk, operational risk, conduct and other financial risks

 Stuart Gulliver will step down as Group Chief Executive on 20 February 2018, and John Flint will succeed as Group Chief Executive with effect from 21 February 2018.
 The scorecard outcome as determined in line with the table above will be applied to the maximum annual incentive award opportunity for Stuart Gulliver and John Flint on a pro-rata basis taking into account time spent by them in the Group Chief Executive role.